dsheiko/ng-template/README.md

 ## Contributing

-NgTemplate actively invites maintainers.
+`NgTemplate` welcomes maintainers.
 There is plenty of work to do.
-No big commitment required, if all you do is review a single Pull Request, you are a maintainer. .
+No big commitment required, if all you do is review a single Pull Request, you are a maintainer.

 ### How to build